Miriam Nash: Biography

-Nash currently lives and works in London where she teaches creative writing at the Ministry of Stories.
+Nash currently lives with her husband, a CNN reporter, in Peckham, London, and teaches creative writing at the Ministry of Stories.

 Awards

 Nash received an Eric Gregory Award in 2015 and was nominated for the Edwin Morgan Poetry Award in 2016, for her pamphlet Small Change.
-Nash was winner of the Somerset Maugham Award in 2018 for her poetry collection, All the Prayers in the House.
+She was winner of the Somerset Maugham Award in 2018 for a "hypnotic sense of place" in her poetry collection, All the Prayers in the House, and was shortlisted for the Seamus Heaney Centre for Poetry Prize for First Full Collection 2018.